Chester-le-Street

 Chester-le-Street (/ˈtʃɛstəlistriːt/) is a market town in County Durham, England.
-It is located around 6 mi north of Durham and is close to Newcastle.
-(Note: Measured from Durham Cathedral to St Mary and St Cuthbert's Church, Chester-le-Street) The town holds markets on Saturdays.
+It is located around 6 mi north of Durham (Note: Measured from Durham Cathedral to St Mary and St Cuthbert's Church, Chester-le-Street) and 9 mi south of Newcastle-upon-Tyne.
+The town holds markets on Saturdays.
 In 2021, the town had a population of 23,555.